 - As a class, brainstorm a list of questions that highlight various points of controversy or debate within the issue.
-If applicable, this can be related to the initial prior-knowledge/KWL activity. - How has the interpretation of the 4th Amendment changed over the years?
+If applicable, this can be related to the initial prior-knowledge/KWL activity. - With such great suffering and need in the world - historically, currently, and likely into the future why do you think we have yet to effectively solve these social problems?

-The questions might address the current realm for debate related to US surveillance programs, e.g.:
+The questions might address the effectiveness of contemporary solutions to global poverty, e.g.: